jadenjoel/jadenjoel/README.md

 - ⚡ Fun fact I can fit a ginger biscuit in each cheek.
 Yeah, you got it - sideways.

-- ⚡ Another fun fact **Every time I crack an egg I have to say "Oh well, you can't make an omelette without breaking a few eggs!"; And that's even when I'm just doing them scrambled.
-Is that an OCD?
-Or am I just strange?
-Both, you say?**
+- ⚡ Final fun fact **Every time I crack an egg I have to say "Oh well, you can't make an omelette without breaking a few eggs!"; And that's even when I'm just doing them scrambled.
+Is that an OCD?**

 <h3 align="left">Connect with me:</h3>
 <p align="left">